mathiasverbeke0/Statistics_in_R/README.md

 | Gaver          | 8.1    | 20.4     | 12.3           |
 | Wolterson      | 13.4   | 36.8     | 23.4           |

-H0: The median difference between pairs of observations is zero.
+H0: The median difference between pairs of observations is zero. <br>
 H1: The median difference between pairs of observations is not zero.

 ### Implementation in R